uknable/DECO1012Assessment1/README.md

 Will leave tomorrow with the completed puzzle flower and bug fixing.
 If neccessary I will add colour to the current graphic and hand that in.

+08/04/2018
+I need something to help the player work out the outer squares.
+Working on shards.
+They will appear from the top left and move toward the bottom or right side of the screen.
+Scrapped the idea of the shards.
+Just made flower bigger.

 References used:
 https://p5js.org/reference/
 https://www.w3schools.com/jsref/default.asp